Effective date: 1 July 2018

 Agencies must establish appropriate processes to respond to complaints raised by suppliers or tender participants (including potential tender participants) about their conduct of Public Construction Procurement.

-The Victorian Government Purchasing Board has prepared a Complaints management – Procurement guide.
+The Victorian Government Purchasing Board has prepared a Complaints management – Goods and services procurement guide.
 This procedure sets out:

 - the requirement for Agencies to establish a complaint management system;